Renovation planning, on the go

 • Curtain pelmet/light trough: RM18-19 per sqft

-View this project by Aloft Space
+View this project by At the Moment Studio Sdn Bhd

 Disclaimer: The costs listed are averages and estimates from various sources and interior designers.
 Prices may differ depending on brand, quality, and the type of work required.